leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/editing/parenting.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Armature --> Parent`
-   :Panel:     :menuselection:`Properties editor --> Bones --> Relations`
+   :Panel:     :menuselection:`Properties --> Bones --> Relations`
    :Hotkey:    :kbd:`Ctrl-P`, :kbd:`Alt-P`

-You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D Views and the Properties editor.
+You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D Views and the Properties.
 Whatever method you prefer, it's always a matter of deciding, for each bone, if it has to be parented to another one, and if so, if it should be connected to it.